 Sooner or later the film bug will really grab you.
 At this point, stop and reflect on the reasons you want to make movies on a more serious level.
 Is it to make money?
 To influence people?
 Or to look cool?
 It really doesn’t matter which reason you choose, I believe you should just choose one.
 Why not step back and formalise your efforts with the hope of monetising your work?

-5. Create a legal entity for your film company
+5. Create a legal entity for starting your film company

 Making one movie, however modest the budget usually implies you need to set up a legal entity.
 We’ve done that with Raindance Raw Talent Ltd, our production arm.

 You are going to be running a business no different from other businesses.
 There isn’t a special legal structure for a film company is my point.
-There’s several different legal structures you can pick and choose from.
-Best get some legal advice, and also consult with an accountant so you can maximise tax advantages.
+There are several different legal structures you can pick and choose from.
+Best get some legal advice and also consult with an accountant so you can maximise tax advantages.

 In the UK it’s blindingly simple to set up a company.